hackclub/hackclub/workshops/bumpteroids/README.md

 }
 ```

-We now take the astroid we shot from 3, or large, to 2, or medium.
+We now take the asteroid we shot from 3, or large, to 2, or medium.
 Now, let's create two to replace the one, but only if it's not smaller than size 1:

 ```javascript
 function asteroidHit(asteroid, bullet) {